JungPham/qa-development-challenging-framework/README.md

 # qa-development-challenging
-This is automated testing framework for Aspire application
+This is Code challenge round when I applied Aspire

 ## 1. Getting started
 ### Prerequisites